alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>SniperPhish -  a phishing toolkit for pentester or security professionals to enhance user awareness by simulating real-world phishing attacks.
 SniperPhish helps to combine both phishing emails and phishing websites you created to centrally track user actions: https://github.com/GemGeorge/SniperPhish</li>
           <li>phishmonger - Phishing platform designed for pentesters.
 This tool allows us to craft phishing emails in Outlook, clone them quickly, automatically template them for mass distribution, test email templates, schedule phishing campaigns, and track phishing results.
 Phishmonger is not just GoPhish in Node!
 You do not have to set up a separate mail server.
 Phishmonger itself is a mail server: https://github.com/fkasler/phishmonger</li>
           <li>awsssome_phish - phish aws sso code with dynamic url creation with lambda function: https://github.com/sebastian-mora/awsssome_phish</li>
+          <li>Phishious - an open-source Secure Email Gateway (SEG) evaluation toolkit designed for red-teamers and developed by the team at https://caniphish.com.
+Phishious provides the ability to see how various Secure Email Gateway technologies behave when presented with phishing material: https://github.com/Rices/Phishious</li>
       </span>
     </p3>
     </ul><br>